krjordan/mycodingblog/content/post/building-an-app-with-angular-cli-and-material.md

 +++
-draft = true
+draft = false
 date = "2017-03-08T15:07:37-06:00"
-title = "Angular Brewski Catalogue Part I" tags = ["angular", "material"] author = "Ryan Jordan"
+title = "Building an App With the Angular CLI and Material Part I" tags = ["angular", "material", "angular-cli"] author = "Ryan Jordan"

 +++

-I'm definitely not an expert in regards to [Angular](https://angular.io/), but I thought it would be fun to write an app that uses the [Punk API](https://punkapi.com/) with the [Angular CLI](https://cli.angular.io) and [Angular Material](https://material.angular.io/).
-I will build this app over the span of a few blog posts.
+I thought it would be fun to write an app that uses the [Punk API](https://punkapi.com/) with the [Angular CLI](https://cli.angular.io) and [Angular Material](https://material.angular.io/).
+My plan is to build this app over the span of a few blog posts.
 Part I will focus on the set up of Angular, Angular Material.
 At the end of this tutorial, we will have an app that displays a list of beers that we can page through.
 Or if you want to just view the finished product, you can view the [repo](https://github.com/krjordan/brewski-catalogue) or the [live]() demo.

 <!--more-->